Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

 ### 4. Results
-- Based on analysis in part 3 I identified 2 possible counties that could be invested in.
+- Based on analysis in part 3 I identified 2 possible counties that formed a market gap that could be invested in.
 In the end I used all the different visuals and metrics I made in part 3, for analyzing all the possibilities.
 For the 2 targets chosen I build a visual to showcase their properties.

 #### 4.1 Naantali